All Episodes

 So then the FBI obviously lied to us when they said there were no documents responsive.

-So we are now going back into court to get the redacted versions, but now we're putting together the new timeline that shows in fact that the FBI just completely fabricated their response pre uh previously, uh the one they gave us last year was a complete false statement, a complete lie, and uh now we're going back deep, very deep on this.
+So we are now going back into court to get the redacted versions, but now we're putting together the new timeline that shows, in fact, that the FBI just completely fabricated their response previously.

 But it's taking time.

-It's four hundred and eighty documents, um various emails, including subparts.
+It's 480 documents, various emails, including subparts.

-But the problem is you've got to start drawing analysis on who's who, who are the people they're going to, and you've got to research each one of these people.
+But the problem is, you've got to start drawing analysis on who's who, who are the people they're going to, and you've got to research each one of these people.

-For instance, one of the people that received the email, in addition to James Comey's chief of staff, was a senior lawyer to the attorney general about this whole Clinton Lynch meeting.
+For instance, one of the people that received the email, in addition to James Comey's chief of staff, was a senior lawyer to the Attorney General about this whole Clinton Lynch meeting.

-Uh her name is Herwig, is her last name.
+Her name is Herwig, is her last name.

 She was also a White House counsel previously, then was over at the Justice Department as a counsel to Loretta Lynch, advising on this.